mozilla/mozjpeg/README-turbo.txt

 of jpeg62.dll and copy c:\libjpeg-turbo\bin\jpeg62.dll into the application's install directory to accelerate it.

-libjpeg-turbo's version of jpeg62.dll requires the Visual C++ 2008 C run time DLL (msvcr90.dll).
+The version of jpeg62.dll distributed in the libjpeg-turbo SDK requires the Visual C++ 2008 C run time DLL (msvcr90.dll).
 This library ships with more recent versions of Windows, but users of older versions can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.

+NOTE:  Features of libjpeg which require passing a C run time structure, such as a file handle, from an application to libjpeg will probably not work with the distributed version of jpeg62.dll unless the application is also built to use the Visual C++ 2008 C run time DLL.
+In particular, this affects jpeg_stdio_dest() and jpeg_stdio_src().

 Mac applications typically embed their own copies of libjpeg.62.dylib inside the (hidden) application bundle, so it is not possible to globally replace